lrochette/sweagle-ansible/README.md

 - Nginx
 - SWEAGLE
 - SWEAGLE-data (load initial data on existing tenant)
+- SWEAGLE-web (only install the webserver tier - Nginx must be there !)
 - System (install prerequisites libs like unzip, or jq)
 - Vault